-SUPPORT HB 3447: REDUCING BARRIERS TO RECOVERY
+SUPPORT SB 1830:REDUCING BARRIERS TO RECOVERY

-- Reclassifies the penalty for small-scale drug possession from a felony to a Class A misdemeanor. - Offers real diversion in the form of behavioral health assessments and access to treatment for people who need it, rather than incarceration. - Creates pathways for people living with felony convictions for drug possession to expunge their records.
+- ► Reclassifies the penalty for small-scale drug possession from a felony to a Class A misdemeanor. - Offers behavioral health assessments and access to treatment for people who need it.

-HB 3447 (Ammons/Bush) would strengthen Illinois communities by elevating a public health approach to reducing the harms associated with drug use, replacing the failed strategy of punishment and incarceration:
+SB 1830 (Sims) will strengthen Illinois communities by elevating a public health approach to reducing the harms associated with drug use, replacing the failed strategy of incarcerating people for using substances.

-Enables people arrested for possessing drugs to continue living and working in their communities, while connecting them to services they may need - adding to the economic vitality of neighborhoods across Illinois.
+Allows people to continue living and working in their communities, while connecting them to services they may need-reinforcing the economic vitality of neighborhoods across Illinois.